VysotskiVadim/VysotskiVadim.blog/_posts/2019-09-15-generic-programming.markdown

 max("a", "d") // returns "d"
 ```

 But what to do if you are using strong typed language?
-Well, different programming languages faced generic programming using different techniques.
-In post we consider popular now day strong typed languages.
-In week typed languages generic programming works without any effort, so we won't review them.
+Well, it depends on chosen language.
+Now we consider popular now day strong typed languages.

 For every considered language we will answer following questions:
 * How does it work under the hood?